Zane Floyd: Scheduled execution

+Meanwhile, Floyd initiated various new petitions to the Nevada Supreme Court, one alleging separation-of-powers violations by the District Attorney's office, another one challenging the authority and jurisdiction of the department of the state district court to issue an order of execution, and another one challenging the specific prison in which he was supposed to be executed.
+The court dismissed all three.

-In April 2021, Floyd challenged Nevada's use of lethal injection, arguing that it is cruel and unusual and that, if he is to be put to death, he would prefer the use of a firing squad.
-Floyd was scheduled to be executed on July 26, 2021, via lethal injection.
-However, a federal judge stayed the execution, and ruled that the state needed more time to determine the constitutionality of the lethal injection drugs that would be used for Floyd's execution.
-If executed, Floyd would have been the first person to be executed in Nevada in over fifteen years, since Daryl Mack was executed in 2006.
-Floyd's execution was once again stayed by Nevada U.S. District Court Judge Richard Boulware II on February 14, 2022, when Nevada chief deputy Attorney General Randall Gilmer told the court that Clark County prosecutors had not obtained the federal death warrant needed in time to carry out the execution by February 28, when the states current supply of ketamine, one of four drugs used in lethal injections in Nevada, expires.
+Floyd's execution was once again stayed by U.S. District Court Judge Richard Boulware II on February 14, 2022, after Nevada chief deputy Attorney General Randall Gilmer told the court that Clark County prosecutors could not satisfy the legal requirements to obtain a new death warrant to carry out the execution by February 28, when the state's current supply of ketamine, one of four drugs used in lethal injections in Nevada, expires.